 How to Roka your Sunday brunch: a buffet of starters; a choice of mouthwatering Japanese dishes sizzled on their robata grill; bottomless wine throughout; and dessert platters for the table.
 Crushed it.

 Best for Faultless, high-end Japanese cuisine

 Timings Saturday 11.30am-3.30pm, Sundays and bank holidays 11.30am-8pm

 Price per person?
 From £49 all in | Time limit?
 2 hours

 Brigadiers | Cannon Street

-Joining the brunch brigade at the latest eatery from the family behind Michelin-starred Gymkhana and Trishna means signing up to a three-course BBQ feast, live sports screenings, an al fresco Campari terrace, bottomless beer, prosecco and Paloma cocktails – and, if you plump for their private Pool Room, a pool table, private croupier, whisky vending machine, and self-pour beer taps.
+Joining the brunch brigade at the latest eatery from the family behind Michelin-starred Gymkhana and Trishna means signing up to a three-course BBQ feast (or a suckling pig for 6 to share), live sports screenings, bottomless beer, wine and bucks fizz – and, if you plump for their private Pool Room, a pool table, private croupier, whisky vending machine, and self-pour beer taps.
 Go wild.
 READ MORE

 Best for The sheer, epic scale of it